 We currently have operations, and plan to have significant operations and assets in the future, in China.
-Moreover, one of our current directors is a national and resident of the PRC.
-As a result, it may not be possible to effect service of process within the United States or elsewhere outside of China with regard to such persons or assets relating to our operations in China, including actions arising under applicable U.S. federal and state securities laws.
+As a result, it may not be possible to effect service of process within the United States or elsewhere outside of China with regard to persons or assets relating to our operations in China, including actions arising under applicable U.S. federal and state securities laws.
 In addition, there are significant legal and other obstacles in China to providing information needed for regulatory investigations or litigation initiated by regulators outside China.
 Overseas regulators may have difficulties in conducting investigations or collecting evidence within China.
 It may also be difficult for investors to bring a lawsuit against us or our directors or executive officers based on U.S. federal securities laws in a Chinese court.
 Moreover, China does not have treaties with the United States providing for the reciprocal recognition and enforcement of judgments of courts.
 Therefore, even if a judgment were obtained against us or our management for matters arising under U.S. federal or state securities laws or other applicable U.S. federal or state law, it may be difficult to enforce such a judgment with respect to our operations or assets in China.